joelouthan/theologic.us/content/posts/prayers/2020-10-15-pm_prayers.md

 that we may see your joy’;
 but it is they who shall be put to shame.

+My God,

+All of your promises are yes and amen.
+I wish nothing on my enemies but salvation of the Lord.

+Would you save them?
+Would you keep them?
+Would you have sweet mercy on them.
+Lord please save them all.

 ___

 # Prayers for those who are trapped in NAR churches